 Robyn received both her undergraduate and graduate degrees from Montclair State University, where she was later invited to be an adjunct/clinical supervisor.
 She is currently enrolled in post-graduate studies at Lamar University to become a vocologist.
 She also taught classes at Bergen Community College, and is a former clinical site coordinator for Seton Hall University and was recently an invited guest virtual speaker at Kean University.
 She was also clinical site supervisor for Malloy College.
 She is a member of ASHA, NJSHA, the NJEA, AAPPSPA, IAOM, ICAP and The Bergen County Apraxia Association.
 She is the Board Chair of the Oral Motor Institute,www.oralmotorinstitute.org which was founded by Pamela Marshalla.
-She served on a term on the NJSHA Board of Directors and currently chairs the Private Practice committee along with DR. Jennifer Moore , PROMPT Instructor.
+She served on a term on the NJSHA Board of Directors and as the chair of the Private Practice committee along with DR. Jennifer Moore , PROMPT Instructor.
 She is the volunteer CE coordinator for Pam Marshalla and Associates.

 Mrs. Walsh is married to Christopher Walsh and has a son Jaden who attends RMHS.
 She is a resident of Ridgefield.
 Her family Has 2 cats Named Obi Wan and Vader.
 The family enjoys trips to Disney, Star Wars Movies and day trips to Nyc.
 Mrs. Walsh's hobbies Are cooking and Shopping and her favorite music is Yacht Rock Radio.

 For someone must stand up for what's right